biqqles/forumlancer/README.md

  - [create a bot user](https://discord.com/developers/applications)
  - set the environment variable `TOKEN` to your bot's token
  - set the environment variable `CLIENT` to your application's client ID
- - run `bundle` to install the dependencies
- - run `ruby src/forumlancer.rb` to start the bot
+ - run `bundle exec ruby src/forumlancer.rb` to start the bot